 These activities allow you to learn, practice, brush up, and review.

 It is available in different versions, such as mobile applications, website portals, MP3s, CDs, public libraries, or audiobooks.

 You can select any of these options based on your convenience.
 However, it depends on the language, your budget, and the location for shipment.

 The listen-and-repeat and call-and-response patterns used in the lessons and the sections force you to think about what you say.
 This means you’re not just reciting what others have said or heard but also assuming a native speaker would.

 When a tricky new term is introduced in the lesson, the guide breaks it down into one syllable.
 Combining this aspect with the vocabulary list from the fast-reading lesson can help.

 These reading lessons are simple and usually have new words.
 You can recognize them by sight.
 Yet, these could be a great way to induce them into your long-term memory.

 You would probably spend a lot of effort in the initial classes as you break sentences and words down into sounds.

-But, through the program, Pimsleur takes you to step by step through the pronunciations and sound.
+But, through the program, Pimsleur takes you step by step through the pronunciations and sounds.
 It ensures that you grasp the fundamentals of speaking the language.

 The expectations are unmistakable.
 Other language programs don’t give a schedule, so you’re on your own and select how much time to devote.